Beatrice Fox Auerbach

 While executive of this enterprise she also led the nation in labor reform programs such as the 40-hour work week and a retirement program.
 As a female executive, she recognized the importance of educating women in business and management.
-From 1938-1959 she made her store available to the Connecticut College for Women (now Connecticut College) as a training program for retail education.
+From 1938 to 1959, she made her store available to the Connecticut College for Women (now Connecticut College) as a training program for retail education.
 After creating the Beatrice Fox Auerbach Foundation, she began extensively investing her time in various philanthropies.
 In 1945, she established the Service Bureau for Women's Organizations.
-After 29 years as an executive, Auerbach sold the business to the May Company in 1965, declaring that “One thing you can be certain of is that I won’t be spending it on yachts and horses, but for the benefit of the people.”
+After 29 years as an executive, she sold the business to the May Company in 1965.
 Auerbach died in Hartford on November 29, 1968.
 She was inducted into the Connecticut Women's Hall of Fame in 1994.

 Early life and education

-Beatrice Fox was born to a Jewish family on July 17, 1887 in Hartford, Connecticut.
+Beatrice Fox was born to a Jewish family on July 17, 1887, in Hartford, Connecticut.
 Born to Moses and Theresa Fox, she was the eldest of two daughters.
-Her father Moses was the son of Gerson Fox, founder of the G. Fox and Co. department store in Hartford, CT; an enterprise of which she would later become the president.
-While Beatrice was well traveled and attended several schools, she did not obtain a degree.
-After marrying George Auerbach in 1911, Beatrice moved to Salt Lake City where his family owned a department store.
+Her father Moses was the son of Gerson Fox, founder of the G. Fox and Co. department store in Hartford, an enterprise of which she would later become the president.
+Beatrice was well traveled and attended several schools, although she did not obtain a degree.
+After marrying George Auerbach in 1911, she moved to Salt Lake City, where his family owned a department store.

-While Auerbach did not graduate from college, she was awarded honorary degrees at Trinity College, Wesleyan University, and Saint Joseph College.
+While Beatrice Auerbach did not graduate from college, she was awarded honorary degrees at Trinity College, Wesleyan University, and Saint Joseph College.

 Adult life

 In 1916, Auerbach gave birth to her first child, Georgette.
 In 1917, the family returned to Hartford to recover from a fire at G. Fox & Co.
 Their second child, Dorothy, was born in Connecticut in 1919.
 Upon her father's death in 1938, she took over the G. Fox & Co department store.
 Under her stewardship, it became the largest department store in New England.
 While executive of this enterprise she also led the nation in labor reform programs such as the 40-hour work week and a retirement program.

-After 27 of years as executive, Auerbach sold the business to The May Department Stores Company in 1965, declaring that “One thing you can be certain of is that I won’t be spending [the profits from the sale] on yachts and horses, but for the benefit of the people.”
+After 27 years as executive, Auerbach sold the business to The May Department Stores Company in 1965, declaring: "One thing you can be certain of is that I won't be spending [the profits from the sale] on yachts and horses, but for the benefit of the people."
 Auerbach died in Hartford on November 29, 1968.

 After her death, one-third of her estate, which accumulated several million dollars, went to the Beatrice Fox Auerbach Foundation.
 Auerbach left the rest of her money to friends and employees, as well as the Koopman and Schiro Funds, which, established by her daughters, supported charitable, educational, and cultural philanthropic efforts.